WELCOME TO MARK VALLEN'S "ART FOR A CHANGE" WEBSITE

 www.sbmuseart.org

-LIFE OF THE PEOPLE is a beautiful collection of American artworks maintained by the Library of Congress.
-The collection of prints and drawings is informed by a sympathy for the condition of working people.
+LIFE OF THE PEOPLE is a collection of American artworks maintained by the Library of Congress.
+The archive of prints and drawings is informed by a sympathy for the condition of working people.
 The artworks from the 1930's and 40's present a broad spectrum of social and political issues that touched on life in urban centers and in rural areas, American labor and industry, and the experience and achievements of minority groups.
 Artists represented in the online collection include: Stuart Davis, Robert Minor, William Gropper, George Bellows, Pablo O'Higgins, Diego Rivera, Charles White, José Clemente Orozco, Raphael Soyer and many others.

 www.loc.gov/exhibits/goldstein

-IRVING NORMAN painted in a style he called "social surrealism".
+IRVING NORMAN painted in a style he called "social surrealism."
 His oil paintings, watercolors, and drawings focused on the human predicament, and the works often condemned militarism, oppression, avarice, and alienation.
 Norman, who died in 1989, produced highly detailed paintings reminiscent of gothic stained glass windows, but he imbued his works with a profound social and political consciousness.

 www.irvingnorman.com